 The person who walks through the front door unsure whether they belong is the person the building was designed for.

 A grandmother brings a broken lamp.
 She has never touched a power tool.
 She has never spoken to an AI.
-She sits down at Station Three with a cup of coffee and a facilitator who asks “What did you notice?” — and an hour later she has diagnosed the problem, sourced replacement parts through an AI conversation, and learned more about how to think alongside a machine than most prompt engineers will learn in a year.
+She sits down at Station Three with a cup of coffee and a trained guide who asks “What did you notice?” — and an hour later she has diagnosed the problem, sourced replacement parts through an AI conversation, and learned more about how to think alongside a machine than she ever expected to.
 She did not need a degree.
 She needed a room.

-A veteran walks off Joint Base Lewis-McChord with twenty years of discipline and no civilian credential that reflects it.
+A veteran leaves the military with twenty years of discipline and no civilian credential that reflects it.
 The workforce board sends him to a truck driving program because that is what the system has.
 CrowdSmith gives him five stations, a methodology that treats his experience as an asset, and a credential that documents what he can actually do — not what he memorized for a test.

 A kid who cannot sit still in a classroom picks up a hand plane at Station One and spends forty-five minutes shaping a piece of wood.
 Nobody told him to focus.
 The tool did.
 The room did.
 The same room that failed him in school works for him in the shop — because the shop was built for the way he actually learns.

-A laid-off machinist with thirty years of experience discovers that everything he knows about reading material, holding tolerances, and solving problems with his hands makes him better at AI collaboration than the computer science graduate sitting next to him.
+A laid-off machinist with thirty years of experience discovers that everything he knows about reading material, holding tolerances, and solving problems with his hands makes him surprisingly good at working with an AI.
 His career did not end.
 It leveled up.

 An inventor has a concept in a notebook and no path to a patent.
 She cannot afford an attorney.
 She cannot afford a prototype.
 She submits through SmithWorks — her concept is evaluated through SmithScore, developed by a SmithFellow team under NDA, and documented into a filing-ready Patent Ledger package.
 A donor funds the filing.
 Her name is on the patent.
 She keeps everything.